maxwelltsai/SiMon/README.md

 Or you can install the latest developer version from the git repository using:

     pip install https://github.com/maxwelltsai/SiMon/archive/master.zip

+Note: as of mid-2019, large number of Python packages have migrated to Python 3.x, with no guarantee of Python 2.x backward compatability.
+Therefore, **SiMon** is currently optimize for Python 3.x.

 # Usage - Start with an example code